If you're considering NetSuite to be your ERP platform of future growth, you need to choose the right NetSuite Solution Provider.

 And not all NetSuite partners are SuiteCommerce certified.

-Having tight project management tools and systems in place will be key to ensure both teams are reading from the same playbook.
+Having tight project management tools and a proven methodology in place will be key to ensure both teams are reading from the same playbook.

 7. You're Looking for a Partnership